RobustoFramework/Robusto/components/robusto/conductor/README.md

 In early versions the precision of the conductor was milliseconds, but this was changed into seconds as:
 * The precision on MCU timers is quite poor, settings in milliseconds will just elicit an overconfidence in the timing.
 * Constantly having to handle large values, like 360000 for an hour is cumbersome and easy to foul up. _Just did it there and you missed it._
-* The general time format (`Time_t`) is in seconds.
-The conductor and clients may want to make decisions on perhaps only taking a photo each day at noon or at any other time that meets a time criteria.
 * Such precision is perhaps also a different use case, were an MCU perhaps wakes every 500 ms to check some state or make some measurement.

-Note that if it becomes standard with high-precision TCXOs (Temperature compensated crystal oscillator) or similar on MCUs, it is possible that decimals are added to the timing.
+Note #1: If it becomes standard with high-precision TCXOs (Temperature compensated crystal oscillator) or similar on MCUs, it is possible that instead decimals are added to the timing to increase usable precision.
+Also, this will not break current settings.
+Note #2: Internally, Robusto uses millisecond precision to handle short timeframes.

 ## Use cases